Alton, Hampshire: Notable landmarks

 The Alton Independent Cinema Project was formed in May 2011 to help secure the future of independent cinema in the town.

 Alton Maltings was renovated in 2004–2005 and is now the home of Harvest Church and is used by community groups, charities, private users and other organisations throughout the week.
 The Alton Maltings claims to be the widest wooden spanned building in Hampshire.

 Alton Library was rebuilt in 2005 to a design by the County Council Architects.
 The new library contains a lending library, reference library, computer facilities and a cafe.

 Alton Sports Centre is open to the public and includes a swimming pool, gym, indoor and outdoor courts.

-The Curtis Museum was founded in 1856 by Dr William Curtis and houses one of the finest local history collections in Hampshire.
+The Curtis Museum was founded in 1856 by Dr William Curtis, who was born in Alton, and houses a local history collection.

 The Town Gardens contains a bandstand (built in 1935 for the silver jubilee of King George V), a children's playground, flower beds, trees and shrubs (4.5 acre).
 The bandstand was replaced in 2013 to commemorate Elizabeth II's Diamond Jubilee.

 Anstey Park, is a large open space with playing fields and a small children's playground (32 acre); the park is home to the town's rugby club.

 Sports

 Alton F.C., nicknamed the Brewers, play in 9th tier of English Football in the Combined Counties Football League Premier Division South as of the 2024/25 season.

-The town is also home to Alton R.F.C who won Counties 4 Hampshire in the 2024/2025 season, giving them promotion to Counties 3 Hampshire next season.
+The town is also home to Alton RFC who won Counties 4 Hampshire in the 2024/2025 season, giving them promotion to Counties 3 Hampshire next season.

 Alton Cricket Club, also nicknamed the Brewers, play in the Premier Division of the Southern Premier Cricket League.
 The club play their home games at Jubilee Playing Fields having moved there from Anstey Park in the early 1980s.

 The Municipal Ground (also known as previously as the Alton Recreation and Sports Ground) and latterly at different times as the Courage Ground and Bass Sports Ground, was another sports ground in the town.
 Hampshire played one first-class match at the ground, against the touring South Africans in 1904.
 The ground was home to Courage (Alton) Cricket Club (later renamed Bass (Alton) Cricket Club) and Courage & Company (Alton) FC (later Bass (Alton) FC.
 Bass (Alton) Cricket Club folded in the 1990s.
 Bass (Alton) FC merged with Alton Town FC who then played their home games at the ground until 2015 when the ground was sold by the owners, Coors for redevelopment into housing for £6.7 million.
 The old site of the Municipal Ground is now occupied by housing and apartment blocks on a road called Goswell Square with access through Murray Grove.
 The ground was also home to a tennis club and a bowls club.